prg-titech/baccaml/README.md

 RPython's strategy is based on a tracing, on the other hand Truffle's strategy is based on a method invocation.
 The important thing is that those strategies have their own pros and cons.

-We propose a _meta-hybrid JIT compilation framework_, and its' experimental implementation called BacCaml.
+We propose a _meta-hybrid JIT compilation framework_, and its experimental implementation called BacCaml.
 The three main features of BacCaml are:

 - applying both method- and tracing-based compilation for different program parts
 - realiizing a hybrid JIT compiler with a single interpreter definition
-- sharing many parts of implementation between method-based and tracing-based compilation

 This project is forked from <a href="https://github.com/esumii/min-caml">MinCaml</a>.